 Roll down a hill

-Take a ball with you next time you head to the park - we tend to have a tennis, ball, cricket bat, rounder's bat, beach ball (for those less windy days) and a football in the car and then when we get to the park we can play.
-It's really surprising how much energy you use up playing with the kids - run and try and get the ball before them (it's like that hill they will beat you the first few times but soon you'll be there first).
-It's also great for the kids as you can teach them teamwork, being graceful winners and losers and it's FUN.
-Sports for them all too often become a lesson in school and their forget that it's meant to be fun.
+Take a ball with you next time you head to the park - we tend to have a tennis, ball, cricket bat, rounder's bat, beach ball (for those less windy days), and a football in the car.
+Then when we get to the park we can play.

 Go fly a kite